threelogy/threelogy.github.io/_video/corporate/wedding-treasures-17th-anniversary-avp.md

 type: corporate
 section-rank: 10
 ---
-Wedding Treasures according to Bong & CJ of Threelogy. :)
+Threelogy congratulates Wedding Treasures on their 17th Anniversary in the industry!
+We are always happy to work with you & forever grateful that you are not only our colleagues in the industry but also our friends as well.

+You deserve all the success you are enjoying now.
+Again, congratulations!!! :*

 For bookings, send us an email or call us at +63 2 4344428

 Email: inquiry@threelogyvideo.com

 Thank you for watching! :)